surtarso/ASAPCabinetFE/UserManual.md

 ### Automatic Positioning

 If you've already set up your window positions within VPinballX, and your `VPinballX.ini` file is in its default location (`~/.vpinball`), ASAPCabinetFE can automatically adopt those positions and sizes when it loads.
 This feature is enabled by default but can be toggled in the configuration menu.
+>[!IMPORTANT]
+>While this feature is enabled, manual positioning is disabled.

 ## Adding Your Own Previews